 For this reason, it is possible for a person to be found not guilty of criminal vandalism, but still be found liable for damages in civil court.

 On the other hand, Virginia is one of several states that allows a plea of guilty or no contest in a criminal or traffic case as evidence in a civil case.

 In practice, this means that a person who pled guilty or no contest to criminal vandalism, and was then sued in civil court, will likely have such evidence entered against them which could support a finding that the person is liable for damages.

 Penalties for Criminal Vandalism in Virginia

 The penalties for criminal vandalism are largely up to the judge in your case, and depend heavily on the circumstances outlined above.

 These penalties can range anywhere from civil penalties such as paying restitution to the property owner to more conventional penalties such as large fines and possible jail time.

 In most cases, however, the penalties will follow this basic pattern:

 Intentional Vandalism (damages of more than $1,000) – If you intentionally damage or destroy property worth more than $1,000, you may be found guilty of a Class 6 felony.
-This is punishable with a fine of up to $2,500 as well as up to 5 years in jail.
+This is punishable by a fine of up to $2,500 as well as up to 5 years in jail.

 Intentional Vandalism (damages of less than $1,000) – If you intentionally damage or destroy property worth less than $1,000, you may be found guilty of a Class 1 misdemeanor.
-This is punishable with a fine of up to $2,500 and up to 12 months in jail.
+This is punishable by a fine of up to $2,500 and up to 12 months in jail.